 Note that galinhada is similar to the Spanish dish arroz con pollo.

 There are 2 types of galinhada.
 They are both made with common ingredients such as rice, chicken, saffron, and vegetables.
-But a few things that set them apart, as follows:
+But a few things that set them apart or their differences are as follows:

 - Galinhada mineira: usually prepared with chunks of chicken and so it is faster to make.